venantius/ultra/README.md

 Bug fixes and code cleanup are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is something of a massive exercise in ego, after all.

-Pull Requests for new color schemes welcome; please include screenshots in your submission.

 ## Motivation

 ...or, why didn't you just put all of this stuff in your `~/.lein/profiles.clj`?

 In short, my `:user` profile was starting to become bloated.
 It was difficult to tell whether plugins were interfering with each other, and my `:injections` key in particular was starting to look a little unwieldy.

 At some point I realized I was up to my neck in alligators and that it was time to push things into a standalone repository.

 ## Special Thanks

 Ultra wraps, calls, or draws inspiration from the following libraries, and their owners and authors deserve credit for doing most of the hard work.

  - [AvisoNovate/pretty](https://github.com/AvisoNovate/pretty) - Better exceptions
  - [brentonashworth/lein-difftest](https://github.com/brentonashworth/lein-difftest) - Lein-difftest - test diffs using difform